 If you’re not eligible for free in-person tax-preparation services, the next best thing may be to use a tax prep software program.

-Even if you’re not eligible to use tax preparation software for free through that program, you may still want to use software to prepare your own forms.
-Remember, most preparers you hire are simply entering your information into a software program of their own.
-Rather than pay hundreds of dollars to someone else, you could spend a lot less by doing it yourself with one of the programs offered by TurboTax, TaxAct or H&R Block, among others.
+Even if you’re not eligible to use tax-preparation software for free through that program, you may still want to use software to prepare your own forms.
+Remember, most preparers you hire are simply entering your information into a software program themselves.
+Rather than pay hundreds of dollars to someone else, you could spend a lot less by doing it yourself with one of the programs offered by:

 3. Interview several preparers

 Let’s assume you’re not eligible for free tax-prep assistance, and you’ve decided not to go the DIY route.
 Perhaps you have a complex tax situation, or maybe you’re simply more comfortable with the human touch.

 Whatever your reason, don’t go with the first preparer you come across.
 Tax preparers come with various backgrounds, personalities and education.
 Try to talk to at least three before settling on one who seems right for you.

 4. Check for a PTIN and continuing education

 Just remember that there are no education requirements or competency testing that go along with that number.
 In other words, while you want to make sure your preparer is properly registered with the government, don’t stop there.
 The IRS offers explanations of the various credentials and qualifications that a tax preparer could hold.
 This information can help you gauge whether someone is a good choice.

 5. Watch out for bad reviews and disciplinary action

-Along with interviewing potential preparers, do an internet search to check up on them as well.
+Along with interviewing potential preparers, do an internet search to check up on them.